The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Introduction

 \section{Introduction}

-An important problem of classical mathematical Cosmology concerns the asymptotic stability of spatially homogeneous and isotropic spacetimes.
-Within this class of spacetimes, those having a nonlinear scalar field as the matter model have been extensively used to model early and late times cosmological scenarios ---see e.g. \cite{2004CQG_Rendall,2005CQG_Rendall,2006LNP_Rendall} and references therein.
-Recently, Ringstr\"{o}m \cite{2008Ringstrom,2009Ringstrom} has proved that small perturbations of the initial data of scalar field cosmological solutions to the {\it Einstein Field Equations} (EFE) with accelerated expansion have maximal globally hyperbolic developments that are future causally geodesically complete.
-In particular, in \cite{2009Ringstrom} the case of power-law solutions due to an exponential potential has been considered as an application of the more general methods developed in \cite{2008Ringstrom}.
-The nonlinear asymptotic stability of power-law inflation solutions has also been discussed by Heinzle \& Rendall \cite{Rendall2007} using Kaluza-Klein reductions and the methods of Anderson \cite{2005AHP_MTAnderson} ---the latter, in turn, inspired by Friedrich's analysis of the stability of the de Sitter spacetime \cite{Friedrich1986}.
+An important problem of classical mathematical cosmology concerns the asymptotic stability of spatially homogeneous and isotropic spacetimes.
+Within this class of spacetimes, those having nonlinear scalar field sources have been extensively used to model early and late times cosmological scenarios.
+In particular, scalar field cosmologies can produce accelerated expansion and thus constitute possible alternatives to models with a cosmological constant \cite{Ren06}.

+Some general results about the stability and asymptotics of scalar field cosmologies have recently been proved.
+Ringstr\"{o}m \cite{Rin08,Rin09} has proved that small perturbations of the initial data of scalar field cosmological solutions to the {\it Einstein Field Equations} (EFE) with accelerated expansion have maximal globally hyperbolic developments that are future causally geodesically complete.
+In particular, in \cite{Rin08}, stability was shown for potentials $\mathcal{V}(\phi)$, satisfying $\mathcal{V}(0)>0$, $\mathcal{V}^{\prime}(0)=0$ and $\mathcal{V}^{\prime\prime}(0)>0$.
+In turn, these are potentials with a positive lower bound studied in \cite{Ren04}, for non-perturbed spatially homogeneous cosmological solutions.
+In fact, Rendall has shown, under mild conditions, that as $t\rightarrow+\infty$, the scalar field converges to a critical point of the potential $\mathcal{V}(\phi_{\infty})\equiv\mathcal{V}_{\infty}>0$, $\mathcal{V}^{\prime}(\phi_{\infty})=0$ (with $\phi_\infty$ finite or infinite), and the Hubble function $H$ converges exponentially to $\sqrt{\mathcal{V}_{\infty}/3}$, where $\mathcal{V}_{\infty}$ is interpreted as an effective positive cosmological constant \cite{Ren04}.
+In subsequent works \cite{Ren05}, Rendall considered positive potentials for which $\mathcal{V}(\phi)\rightarrow0$, when $\phi\rightarrow\pm\infty$, and thus $H\rightarrow0$ as $t\rightarrow+\infty$.
+These are, for instance, solutions with exponential potentials and accelerated expansion of power-law type \cite{Hal87,BB88}, as well as other potentials which produce quasi-exponential accelerated expansion \cite{Bar90}.
+Stability for power law inflation was proved by Ringstr\"{o}m in \cite{Rin09} and has also been discussed by Heinzle and Rendall \cite{HR07} using Kaluza-Klein reductions and the methods of Anderson \cite{And05}.
+The latter, in turn, is inspired by Friedrich's analysis of the stability of the de Sitter spacetime \cite{Fri86}.